 - Normal Color Vision

-- Meet height/weight standards (see Appendix 1)
+- Meet height/weight standards:

 - Test Score: Receive a qualifying score in one of the following (test scores are valid indefinitely):

-- ACT: Composite score of 23 or greater
+- ACT: 23 (Composite)

 - Program-Specific Requirements:

 - CSPI applicants must be willing to accept and fulfill all requirements of the program Statement of Understanding (SOU).
 The SOU stipulates work hours, training, character, academic and administrative expectations of students who have been accepted into the program.